austincv/austincv.github.io/about.md

 I was part of a small group that did research on the applications of Hadoop and related Big Data technologies.
 I also did some hobby robotics and Image processing in my spare time.
 Anyway, all of that and some serendipity has led to my current job here in London as a Big Data Engineer at [Big Data Partnership](http://bigdatapartnership.com).

-ps: I love that word serendipity, I had to put it in here somehow.